omarmuse83/calculator-parser-tokenizer/README.md

 ## Final remarks

 This custom parser & tokenizer project took me 7-9 weeks to build, and my purpose in building this project is to avoid future beginners from using eval() and exec() when building similar calculator projects.
 Funnily enough, I was so **close** to using eval() in my project, but I knew that would be catastrophic to the security of the calculator.

 It would be bad news when someone with bad intentions could type dangerous queries and delete all files from the host's computer.
-Before I knew about the security risks, I personally asked DeepSeek for projects that would challenge me toward the end of the 2026 spring semester in my university's CS1 class.
+Before I knew about the security risks, I personally asked DeepSeek to give mr a project requirement prompt involving a calculator GUI toward the tail end of the 2026 spring semester in my university's CS1 class.
 DeepSeek challenged me to create a calculator for a fake bookstore client for "Maggie Chen" who needed a reliable calculator for offline use when dangerous weather came.
 I thought reliable meant a calculator that doesn't include complex operations like sin, cos or tan.
 However: I was fooled by the difference the AI thought it took to complete and how long it took me to understand how Tkinter worked.

 At the time, I never used Tkinter in my entire life.
 But: instead of watching hours of YouTube tutorials, I knew that the best ROI was going to come through reading Python documentation and not using artificial intelligence as a crutch to understand syntax for me.
 I know syntax is quickly becoming a commodity, but the ability to think and decipher wasn't going to be commoditized anytime soon.

-At that point: I knew that relying on quick fixes was going to make me a proficient programmer in my stage of learning.
+At that point: I knew that relying on quick fixes wasn't going to make me a proficient programmer in my stage of learning.
 So: I made a quick detour and learning about the Pratt parsing and Shunting yard algorithms.
-These algorithms looked complex to me at the time, so I volunteered to create my own algorithm for parsing and tokenizing expressions to understand how these low level and hard to read structures actually worked under the hood.
+These algorithms looked complex to me at the time, so I attempted to create my own algorithm for parsing and tokenizing expressions to understand how these low level and hard to read structures actually worked under the hood.

-After 7-9 grueling weeks, I can finally say that the project is mostly finished, and I will invite anyone who stumbles on the project to submit pull requests or issues if you see any obvious flaws with the calculator.
+After 7-9 grueling weeks, I can finally say that the project is mostly finished, and I will invite anyone who stumbles on the project to submit pull requests or issues if you see any obvious flaws with the calculator on my GitHub repository

 Thank you sincerely,

-Omar
+close